cyberphone/web2native-bridge/README.md

 ```
 The argument to <code>nativeConnect</code> holds the name of the specifically adapted local application to invoke.
 The current scheme uses a Java-inspired dotted path pointing to a subdirectory and JAR-application having this name.

-### Metafile
+### Manifest
-For specifying access to native applications there is a *metafile* for each application.
+For specifying access to native applications there is a *manifest* for each application.
-The following *metafile* provides universal access to an application:
+The following *manifest* provides universal access to an application:
 ```json
 {
   "callableFrom": ["*://*/*", "file:///*"]
 }
 ```
-A more restrictive *metafile* could limit access to a single domain and https operation:
+A more restrictive *manifest* could limit access to a single domain and https operation:
 ```json
 {
   "callableFrom": ["https://*.example.com/*"]